jimmejardine/qiqqa-open-source/README.md

 ## Qiqqa Collaborators & Developers Wanted

-If you are interested in contributing towards better Qiqqa, please contact @jimmejardine or @GerHobbelt.
+If you are interested in contributing towards better Qiqqa, please contact [@jimmejardine](https://github.com/jimmejardine) or [GerHobbelt](https://github.com/GerHobbelt).

 ### For Developers: Building Qiqqa From Source